chribonn/bnkSEPA/README.md

   * --zippass - the password of the zip file [Default: *string returned by function tmp_zippass() in secrets.py*]
   * --bankSCTE - the password to archive the SCT file for the bank [Default: *string returned by function bnk_scte() in secrets.py*]

+## Microsoft Excel Worksheet

+The Microsoft Excel Worksheet that is translated by the Python engine is located in the **xl** folder.
+It contains the following files:

+  * **BnkSEPA.xlsm** - This is the file that will be used to post the transactions and which will be used to generate the file used as input for the ETL transformation
+  * **Backup of BnkSEPA.xlk** - Backup of BnkSEPA.xlsm (normally the version before the current one.
+This is created automatically whenever the workbook is saved).

 ## Macros

 This Microsoft Excel workbook makes use of macros to perform some of the functions is does.
 When opening the downloaded file for the first time macros must be enabled in order to benefit fully from the solution.
 Keeping macros disabled will still generate the output for the bank; it will impact of the functionality available within Excel.